rage/java-programming/data/index.md

 Unlike many programming courses found online, ours is completely unabridged; the course’s scope and material are identical to our CS1 Introduction to Programming and Advanced Programming courses.

-This is the first course in our computer science learning track, and we use industry-grade tooling from day one.
+We use industry-grade tooling from day one.
 As such, the course is about programming in a real integrated development environment (IDE) instead of a browser or an educational IDE.

 The course does not require separate registration.
 You can simply dive into the first part of the course found over [here](/part-1).